CH-Earth/datatool/README.md

   -e, --end-date=DATE			The end date of the data
-  -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds -a, --shape-file=PATH			Path to the ESRI shapefile, optional -m, --ensemble=ens1,[ens2[...]]
+  -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds -a, --shape-file=PATH			Path to the ESRI shapefile; optional -m, --ensemble=ens1,[ens2[...]]
 Ensemble members to process; optional Leave empty to extract all ensemble members
   -j, --submit-job			Submit the data extraction process as a job